Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Wavefront related TTL coupling effects: case of ideal detectors

-Though Eq.~\eqref{eq: non-geom unequal} is a fairly complex equation, it gives valuable information, for instance, if only single parameter changes are investigated at a time.
-Changing, for example, the distance from waist of the measurement beam with respect to the reference beam gives a quadratic TTL coupling as shown in Fig.~\ref{fig: ttl with varying zm}.
+Though Eqs.~\eqref{eq: non-geom unequal}--\eqref{eq: non-geom unequal static} are fairly complex, they give valuable information, for instance, if only single parameter changes are investigated at a time.
+Changing, for example, the difference in the distance from waist of the measurement and the reference beam gives a quadratic TTL coupling as shown in Fig.~\ref{fig: ttl with varying zm}.
 Changing the waist sizes of the beam instead, while keeping the other parameters identical, will likewise generate second-order TTL coupling, see Fig.~\ref{fig: ttl with varying z0m}.
 This shows that the TTL coupling is a mixture of linear and second-order terms for arbitrary beam parameter mismatches.

-\paragraph{Arbitrary centre of rotation} Compared to Eq.~\eqref{eq: non-geom equal offset}, the effect of beam walk on the non-geometric TTL coupling is different for unequal beam parameters.
-Therefore, we now evaluate the beam parameter-dependent TTL coupling also for arbitrary centres of rotation.
-For this, we substitute again $x_{im}$ by its dynamic representation and assume for simplicity a nominally impinging reference beam ($\varphi_r=0$) and no detector tilt ($\varphi_\text{PD}=0$).
-In the case of a rotation of the receiving system, we therefore substitute $x_{im}$ by Eq.~\eqref{eq: x_im beam CoR} in Eq.~\eqref{eq: non-geom unequal} and replace $\varphi_m\rightarrow-\varphi_\text{RS}$ giving